paritytech/asset-transfer-api/README.md

 ### Example Usage

-**NOTE:** For more practical usage, and specified examples please look through our `./examples` directory to see more use cases.
-To run these examples: `yarn build:examples && node ./examples/build/examples/<file_to_run>.js`.
+**Note:** For more detailed and practical usage examples, please refer to the `./examples` directory, where you can find various use cases.
+To run these examples, follow the steps below:

+1. First, install the dependencies:

+    ```bash
+    yarn install

+    ```

+2. Then, build and run the desired example:

+    ```bash
+    yarn build:examples && node ./examples/build/examples/<file_to_run>.js

+    ```

 ```typescript
 import { AssetTransferApi, constructApiPromise } from '@substrate/asset-transfer-api';